GabrielDornelles/math/README.md

 # Math
 Implementing and visualizing what I learn through my Math classes.

+There's a implementation and intuition in the notebook for backpropagating partial derivatives in neural nets (a.k.a matrix/vector partial derivative).
 # Linear Algebra
 ## Implemented:
 - Dot product